-This course focuses on the elements and processes of literacy research and academic writing.
-Teachers study literacy research methods, existing literacy research studies, and their own literacy concerns to design a research study.
-Students develop Chapters 1, 2 and 3, the bibliography and the appendices of their thesis in this course.
-Students create a cohesive professional portfolio encompassing essential knowledge and application strategies using research and information from each course in the program.
-Prerequisite: completion of all previous classes in the program.
+This course focuses on the elements and processes of literacy research, action research, and academic writing.
+Teachers study literacy research methods, existing literacy research studies, and their own literacy concerns to design an action research study.
+Students develop chapters 1, 2 and 3, of their action research proposal, the bibliography, and the appendices of their proposal within this course.